A Permaculture Project in Catalonia

 A message from South London Permaculture

-My parents own a 3 hectare finca a little inland from the sea in the area of L’Ametlla de Mar.
+My family owns a 3 hectare finca a little inland from the sea in the area of L’Ametlla de Mar.
 These olives are grown among almond and carob in particular, and many natural herbs that colonize the arid landscape.
 We use no chemicals but simple mechanical means.
-I personally have worked on every tree on the land and have introduced indigenous methods of cultivation, including pruning and cropping at the same time.
+I personally work on every tree on the land and have introduced indigenous methods of cultivation, including pruning and cropping at the same time.
 Both my family and volunteers hand-pick every olive as we are adverse to the effects of power machinery on the trees.
-The oil is a blend of at least 4 types of olive, in particular the Arbequina, the Morrut, the Farga, and the Sevillenca within the Baix Ebre-Montsiá region in Catalonia.
-These olives are cold-pressed meaning that water of no more than 27 degrees centigrade is sometimes added to aid the pressing and, being the first extraction, require a few days to settle into clear, green-golden oil with a fruity, sometimes pepperish, flavour.
+The oil is a blend of at least 4 types of olive, in particular the Arbequina, the Morrut, the Farga, and the Sevillenca within the Baix Ebre-Montsiá region of Catalonia.
+These olives are traditonally cold-pressed meaning that water of no more than 27 degrees centigrade is sometimes added to aid the pressing and, being the first extraction, require a few days to settle into clear, green-golden oil with a fruity, sometimes pepperish, flavour.
 Variations in colour, taste and viscosity occur due to season.
-Green oil is generally less acidic and more aromatic, gold is a smoother oil.
+Greener oil is generally less acidic and more aromatic whilst golden is a smoother oil.

 Of the two thousand known varieties of olives Spain cultivates just a few.
 The Arbequina olive gets its name from the town of Arbeca in Lleida where it was originally cultivated.
 The Arbequina olive is small and the trees are usually planted on hilly, inaccessible ground in some of the most stunning scenery in Catalonia.
 Gastronomically it produces a superior oil preferably consumed raw with salads and vegetables, or used as a dip for tomato-coated bread.

 Bottles of olive oil can be purchased from our Market page also at: